Dear Arizona artists,

 2 – Fair: Application is strong in some areas and weak in others.
 You do not feel strongly about this project advancing to the next round.

 1 – Poor: Lowest possible score.
-You do not feel this application fulfills any of the selection criteria and are not recommending this project to advance to the next round of review.
+You do not feel this application fulfills any of the selection criteria, and you are not recommending this project advance to the next round of review.

 BACKGROUND